mlabs-haskell/lambda-buffers-for-cardano/README.md

 # LambdaBuffers Cardano Demo

-This repository serves to demonstrate how to use the [LambdaBuffers](https://github.com/mlabs-haskell/lambda-buffers) toolkit for sharing types and their semantics between supported language environments Purescript, Haskell, Plutarch, PlutusTx and Cardano Transaction Library.
+This repository serves to demonstrate how to use the [LambdaBuffers](https://github.com/mlabs-haskell/lambda-buffers) toolkit for sharing types and their semantics between supported language environments Plutarch, PlutusTx,  Purescript (with Cardano Transaction Library), Haskell, Rust, and TypeScript.

 However, it can also serve as a scaffold for a typical Cardano dApp project that uses LambdaBuffers.